Oedipus complex: Aversion to incest

 Parent-child and sibling-sibling incestuous unions are almost universally forbidden.
 An explanation for this incest taboo is that rather than instinctual sexual desire, there is instinctual sexual aversion against these unions (See Westermarck effect).
 Steven Pinker wrote that "The idea that boys want to sleep with their mothers strikes most men as the silliest thing they have ever heard.
 Obviously, it did not seem so to Freud, who wrote that as a boy he once had an erotic reaction to watching his mother dressing.
 Of note is that Amalia Nathansohn Freud was relatively young during Freud's childhood and thus of reproductive age, and Freud having a wet-nurse, may not have experienced the early intimacy that would have tipped off his perceptual system that Mrs. Freud was his mother."

-Historical mystique
+Ethnocentrism

+Bourdieu

 In Esquisse pour une autoanalyse, Pierre Bourdieu argues that the success of the concept of Oedipus is inseparable from the prestige associated with ancient Greek culture and the relations of domination that are reinforced in the use of this myth.
 In other words, if Oedipus was Bantu or Baoulé, his story would probably not be viewed as a human universal.
 This remark recalls the historically and socially situated character of the founder of psychoanalysis.

+Malinowski

+Sex and Repression in Savage Society is considered "a famous critique of psychoanalysis, arguing that the 'Oedipus complex' described by Freud is not universal."